matthew-pernes/matthew-pernes/README.md

 ## Hi there 👋 I'm Matt

+I'm a Data & BI analyst with a passion for transforming raw data into impactful business stories.
+I enjoy deep-diving into SQL, Excel, and Power BI to produce clear insights and impactful stories.

 <!--
 **matthew-pernes/matthew-pernes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.